Are you interested in ways to make him invest in you?

-Here’s example which always cracks me up.
-When he says “I thought I did everything right” he partially refers to investing a lot:
+When he says “I thought I did everything right”, he refers to investing a lot.

 Bruce Bryan of Never Chase Men Again hits the nail on the head when he says that men with a backbone will flee very soon if you demand without giving.

 That’s why I highly recommend you don’t seek to make him invest without giving equally back.

 Because high-quality man might be very happy to date you… Unless you start demanding and expecting over-investment, in which case you are driving the very best men away.

 Power Move Tip: